 - Proper protocols exist.
 They are just not widely understood or used.

-- When proper protocols are followed, 90% of concussions are symptom-free in 10 days.
+- When proper protocols are followed, most concussions are symptom-free in 10 days.

 - Following the proper protocols and supporting teammates reduces secondary injuries by 3-5x.

-CrashCourse software will utilize leading Silicon Valley technologies and employ state-of-the-art Virtual Reality-based learning experiences.
-Materials will also be made available via phones, online, and traditional technology (e.g., CDs).
-TeachAids is ensuring their products will be available and accessible to everyone for free.
+Leveraging the latest research and interactive virtual reality technologies, TeachAids endeavors to deliver an unparalleled educational experience that is highly motivating for the digital-native generation.
+Materials will be made available via traditional technology (e.g., phones, online).
+TeachAids is ensuring their products will be accessible to everyone for free.
 Product launch is late-2018.

-TeachAids has worked internationally and learned how to optimally research, design, and develop learning experiences for multicultural environments.
-With the U.S. being a melting pot, TeachAids will utilize their best practices to design learning experiences that are meaningful for diverse communities across the nation and the world.
+With experience working in 80+ countries, TeachAids has perfected how to research, design, and develop learning experiences for multicultural environments.
+TeachAids will utilize their best practices to design learning experiences that are meaningful for diverse communities across the nation and world.

-The exclusive science-based learning experience has four main components that incorporate TeachAids’ expertise, factual information, unique and proven learning experiences, and trusted voices:
+The exclusive science-based learning experience has four main components that incorporate TeachAids’ expertise and iconic voices:

-- The MVP – These are the "most valuable player" celebrity athletes sharing their experiences and lessons they have learned
+- MVP Exclusives – These are the “most valuable player” celebrity athletes sharing their experiences and lessons they have learned.

-Understanding how to optimize brain performance will give kids the competitive advantage they need to play the sport longer.
+Understanding how to optimize brain performance will give kids the competitive advantage they need to elevate their game.

-Integrating the insights of high school students, experts, and stakeholders across the country, TeachAids has conducted an in-depth environmental scan on sports injury culture.
-These formative assessments will directly inform the educational suite.
-As a part of their iterative design process, leading researchers and scientists at Stanford University will utilize rigorous quantitative metrics to assess the efficacy of the curriculum’s components.
+Integrating insights from renowned experts and young people across the nation, TeachAids conducted an in-depth environmental scan on the sports injury culture.
+These formative assessments have directly informed the educational suite.
+As a part of TeachAids’ iterative design process, leading researchers at Stanford University are utilizing rigorous quantitative metrics to assess the efficacy of the curriculum’s components.

-While conducting research over the past year, youth have voiced their strong desire to learn through cutting-edge technologies.
-In collaboration with Stanford University researchers and Silicon Valley innovators, TeachAids is exploring the potential of learning through Virtual Reality.
+This program aims to achieve the most optimal learning outcomes, through providing a suite of interactive tools and technologies designed to maximize engagement.
+In collaboration with Stanford University researchers and Silicon Valley innovators, TeachAids is enhancing learning through Virtual Reality.
 This research will enable them to understand how VR can strengthen empathy and enrich learning for youth.